lshim98/team-profile-generator/readme.md

 ## Getting Started

-This homework will combine many of the skills we've covered so far.
-In addition to the User Story and Acceptance Criteria, we’ve provided some guidelines to help get started.

 Your application should use [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
 The application will be invoked by using the following command:

 ```bash